shasha9/Image-Compression-using-K-Means-Clustering/README.md

 * ##### Task 2:
 Data Pre-processing- Imporing images from a local directory and storing them as numpy arrays.Exploring the image attributes.Normalizing the pixel values and unrolling the arrays into vectors.
 * ##### Task 3:
-Visualizing the Color Space using Point Clouds- Visualizing the set of pixels from the original image as two 2-D point clouds in color space.
+Visualizing the Color Space using Point Clouds - Visualizing the set of pixels from the original image as two 2-D point clouds in color space.
 * ##### Task 4:
 Visualizing the K-Means Reduced Color Space - Perform k-means clustering with scikit-learn's MiniBatchKMeans to reduce the number of possible colors in the image from over 16 million to 16.Compare and contrast the color space of the original image with that of the k-means compressed image.
 * ##### Task 5: